-The Company's financial instruments comprise of cash and cash equivalents, financial assets at FVPL, receivables (excluding accrued rent receivable), advances to and from subsidiaries, amounts held in escrow, deposits, loans payable, bonds payable and accounts and other payables (excluding statutory payables, advance rent and other payables).
+The Group's financial instruments comprise cash in banks, cash equivalents, financial assets at FVPL, receivables (excluding advances for project development and accrued rent receivable under straightline basis of accounting), amounts held in escrow, deposits, loans and bonds payable, accounts payable and other liabilities (except statutory liabilities, advance rent and payable to customers) and due to a related party.

-It is the Company's policy that no trading in financial instruments shall be undertaken.
-The main risks arising from the Company's financial instruments are credit risk, liquidity risk and interest rate risk.
+It is the Group's policy that no trading in financial instruments shall be undertaken.
+The main risks arising from the Group's financial instruments are credit risk, liquidity risk and interest rate risk.
 The BOD reviews and approves policies for managing these risks as summarized below.